donaldRwilliams/GGMncv/README.md

 > The lasso is doing variable screening and, hence, I suggest that we
 > interpret the second ‘s’ in lasso as ‘screening’ rather than
-> ‘selection’.
+> ‘selection.’
 Once we have the screening property, the task is to
 > remove the false positive selections (p.
 278, Tibshirani 2011).

 An additional goal of **GGMncv** is to provide methods for making